sul-dlss/DeveloperPlaybook/best-practices/tech_lead.md

 There's also engineering management opportunities when you are TL:
 - Which tech debt should we be paying?
-- “How should CDL fit into ETD work cycle?”
+- e.g. “How should CDL fit into ETD work cycle?”
-- “Can the team be more-or-less single focused on ETD work for x weeks, then be single focused on Sinopia afterwards?”
+- e.g. “Can the team be more-or-less single focused on ETD work for x weeks, then be single focused on Sinopia afterwards?”

-Ask the questions, start the discussions that will help the work-cycle and the team be as successful and happy as possible.
+Ask the questions, start the discussions, etc. that will help the work-cycle and the team be as successful and happy as possible.

 ### The Board the Board the Board
 We've been using "project boards" for transparency of process during workcycles.
 More on them below.